 The 2024 AFCARS Final Rule (RIN 0970-AC98) provides an opportunity for enhanced ICWA data collection.
 These data elements are critical to helping ACF, states, and Tribal Nations better understand how ICWA is being implemented across the country and effectively target resources to improve implementation where needed.
-The AFCARS Final Rule can establish much needed baseline data on ICWA implementation that can inform where to target technical assistance, what types of technical assistance are most effective, and how does technical assistance impact case-level and systems level change.
-Over time, this data could inform efforts to address current policy and practice challenges that are barriers to strengthening ICWA implementation.
+Over time, this data could support efforts to assess changes in case-level outcomes and inform the development of additional policies that strengthen ICWA implementation.